COVID-19 Response Protocol

 Through the DCPS COVID-19 Response Protocol, every staff member will be trained to confidentially report potential exposure in a school building.
-If there are any confirmed cases of COVID-19 reported to DCPS by a student, family, or staff member — whether they have been in a school building or not — we will share that information with DC Health for contact tracing purposes.
+If there are any confirmed cases of COVID-19 reported to DCPS by a student, family, or staff member — DCPS will follow DC Health’s COVID reporting criteria — for contact tracing purposes.

 How Cases are Reported at School (updated January 2022)

 Per DCPS’ COVID-19 Response Protocol, notices of reported positive cases are shared with a school community if a person has been in the building during their infectious period.

 To expedite notifications of positive reported cases at schools, close contact notifications are sent to all students and staff in the classroom of a positive reported case if more detailed contact tracing cannot be completed expediently.